Nomix17/Youtube_Video_Downloader/README.md

 # Youtube_Video_Downloader
 This Python script allows users to download YouTube videos.
-It provides an interactive command-line interface for users to input the desired video URL and select the video resolution for download.
+It provides an interactive interface for users to input the desired video URL.
 ## Features
 - Download videos directly from YouTube via URL.

-- Choose the resolution of the video to download.

 - Automatically saves videos to a specified download folder.

-- User-friendly command-line interface.
+- User-friendly interface.

 ## Prerequisites
 Before running this script, ensure you have Python 3.x installed: